 The physical size and shape of the brush handle is larger than other Pro range brushes including the Pro 1000 and 3000.
 About a 1cm thicker in hand and about 35g heavier at 168g with the head attached.

-It is not huge nor cumbersome to use in hand but thicker profile is noticeable if you are more familiar with the thinner handles.
+It is not huge nor cumbersome to use in hand but the thicker profile is noticeable if you are more familiar with the thinner handles.
 The benefit is the increased number of cleaning modes.

-Ditching the gloss white plastic the front and rear of the Pro 7000 Black is finished in a soft rubber grip which is black in colour and the sides are in a matte silver.
+Ditching the gloss white plastic the front and rear of the Pro 7000 Black is finished in a soft rubber grip which is black in color and the sides are in a matte silver.

-The addition or a rubber grip on the back (only plastic ridges on other Pro series brushes) is quite a bit more comfortable and premium looking than the normal hard white plastic.
+The addition of a rubber grip on the back (only plastic ridges on other Pro series brushes) is quite a bit more comfortable and premium looking than the normal hard white plastic.
 But gone are selected contours around the power button which are quite nice on the more entry level brushes.
 The power button is just as tactile but is a little more recessed.

 On the rear neck of the brush just before getting to the interchangeable heads is a smoked grey panel which sweeps down into the boy of the brush to join up with the two blue LED light strips that run the length of the body.